RDMLA/rdmla.github.io/index.md

 <h4><b>Access the RDMLA Course</b></h4>
 Ready to join the RDMLA community?
 Register and access the course <a href="https://www.canvas.net/browse/simmonsu/courses/research-data-management" target="_blank">here</a>.

-Register and access 研究資料管理圖書館員課程［RDMLA中文版］<a href="https://www.canvas.net/browse/simmonsu/courses/research-data-management-librarian-academy-rdmla--" target="_blank">here</a>.
+Register and access 研究資料管理圖書館員課程［RDMLA中文版] <a href="https://www.canvas.net/browse/simmonsu/courses/research-data-management-librarian-academy-rdmla--" target="_blank">here</a>.
 <br>
 <h4><b>Contact Us</b></h4>
 Interested in learning more or have questions about RDMLA? <a href="https://rdmla.github.io/contact/">Contact us</a>!